warnyul/renovate-bot-self-hosted/README.md

 ## Usage

-The workflow can be triggered in two ways:
+The workflow can be triggered in 4 ways:
 1. On demand, by manually dispatching the workflow and specifying the desired log level.
-2. On a schedule, by configuring a cron schedule.
+2. On a schedule every 30th minutes, by configuring a cron schedule.
+3. On push to main branch
+4. On push to a pull request

 ## Inputs

 The workflow has the following input:

 - `logLevel`: Renovate log levels are used to control the amount of detail that is output in the Renovate log files.
-Possible log level options: debug, info, warn, error, and fatal.
+Possible log level options: trace, debug, info, warn, error, and fatal.

 ## Workflow Configuration